Alexis M.,

 The projects that work are not led by smarter people.
 They have better systems.

-Invest 8–10% of the budget in the requirements phase.
-That is not waste—it is insurance.
+8-10% of the budget in the requirements phase.
+That's not waste - that's insurance.

 Workshops with all stakeholders.
 Documentation in one system, not in emails.
-Define a scope-freeze point.
-After that: change request with explicit costs.
+Define a scope freeze point.
+After that: change requests with explicit costs.

 Have a real sponsor